mikesolano/books_api/README.md

 ## Create a new docker postgres database
 This only needs to be done once.
 After the initial creation skip to the next section

-> The -p 5432:5432 maps the container port 5432 to localhost post 5432

-> The username will be postgres and password is what is specified in the run command below
+Pull down a postgres docker container
 ```console
 sudo docker run --name test-postgres-db -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres
 ```

+> The -p 5432:5432 maps the container port 5432 to localhost post 5432

+> The username will be postgres and password is what is specified in the run command (i.e., docker)

 Check the running containers
 ```console
 msolano@pop-os:~$ sudo docker container ls
 CONTAINER ID   IMAGE      COMMAND                  CREATED         STATUS         PORTS                                       NAMES
 109bd522d76b   postgres   "docker-entrypoint.s…"   7 seconds ago   Up 6 seconds   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp   test-postgres-db
 ```

 Stop docker container
 ```console
  docker stop <CONTAINER ID>
 ```